England | Scotland | Wales | Northern Ireland | Ireland

 Run by Nurse Sarah Peat.
-We will be inviting patients by letter between the ages of 40-74 without an existing diagnosis, to assess their risk of developing heart disease, type 2 diabetes, kidneyy disease and stroke.
+We will be inviting patients by letter between the ages of 40-74 without an existing diagnosis, to assess their risk of developing heart disease, type 2 diabetes, kidney disease and stroke.
 These clinics are free.
 Information leaflets are in reception.

 Ear Microsuction clinics

-Sarah Barnes offers PRIVATE chiropody appointments on Wednesday and Friday afternoons, as well as home visits by arrangement.
+Sarah Barnes offers PRIVATE chiropody appointments on Friday afternoons, as well as home visits by arrangement.
 Please contact the surgery on 01323 725667 to arrange either an appointment at the surgery or a home visit.